-Other refrigerator parts-including door gaskets, meat and vegetable drawers, ice storage bin and all plastic parts-can be cleaned the same way.
+Other parts of the refrigerator-including door gaskets, meat and vegetable drawers, ice storage bin and all plastic parts-can be cleaned the same way.
 Do not use cleansing powders or other abrasive cleaners.
-Door gaskets are factory-lubricated with petroleum jelly on the hinge side.
-If the lubricant is excessive, wipe it off but leave a thin film on the gasket to help insure a proper hinge-side seal.
-When you clean the door gaskets, relubricate them.

 To help prevent odors, leave an open box of baking soda in the rear of the refrigerator, on the top shelf.
 Change the box every three months.
-In addition, put an open box of baking soda in the freezer to absorb stale freezer odors.
+An open box of baking soda in the freezer will absorb stale freezer odors.